How To Use Pixelate Filter In Affinity Photo Tutorial | Graphicxtras

 The panel appears and has one option, it is not interactive either so is not changed by dragging across the document.
 Start with 1 and you can barely see the difference but as the number for the quantisation increases the image or layer will get increasingly filled with square blocks.

-3. Using with an image.
+Using with an image.

 Set the value to 100 and you will be filled with large blocks of color which is based on the averaging of the color of those pixels 'below'.
-You can change the color of those blocks by changing the color of the image before you use the PF effect or you can modify the color of the blocks / squares afterwards by using adjustments.
+You can change the color of those blocks by changing the color of the image before you use the effect or you can modify the color of the blocks / squares afterwards by using adjustments.

 You can always apply an adjustment layer to modify the color of the generated square blocks.
-Go to the layer menu and then new adjustment layer and then add vibrance or HSL or a color LUT or perhaps go the view menu and studio and select the adjustments panel and select one of the presets to apply to the squares. you can then modify the color of the PF effect.
+Go to the layer menu and then new adjustment layer and then add vibrance or HSL or a color LUT or perhaps go the view menu and studio and select the adjustments panel and select one of the presets to apply to the squares. you can then modify the color of the effect.

-You can also use a selection to select part of the image and then apply the effect with one setting of quantisation and then select a different part of the image and apply another quantisation setting to create an unusual combination of blocks across the image and perhaps combine those selected areas with different adjustment layers to create unusual colorful block designs.
+You can use the various selection tools to select one of the blocks and then fill that with say an image or a gradient etc. You can also use a selection to select part of the image and then apply the effect with one setting of quantisation and then select a different part of the image and apply another quantisation setting to create an unusual combination of blocks across the image and perhaps combine those selected areas with different adjustment layers to create unusual colorful block designs.